bknie1/Practice-Web/Readme.md

 Here we create a new 'dogs' database and insert a BSON dog object.
 We can use find() to show all objects in the dogs collection.
 We can use update() with a $set object to specify that we don't want to scrap the previous data, merely update the existing data.

 #### Mongoose.js
+Mongoose helps us interact with MongoDB.
+We can do it without Mongoose, but it's a little more verbose.
+We use Mongoose for the same reason we use jQuery to make it easier to interact with the DOM.

 Mongoose is an open document model package for Express that helps us work with MongoDB.

 ```js